Open this document to print your own copy of the Club welcome, rules and other guidance.

 C. Members and visitors attending meetings will be invited, where applicable, to cast a vote placing entries into 1st, 2nd and 3rd places.
 All three places must be accredited; failure to do so will render the whole of the voting slip void.

 D. An entry in a print league competition (E.J.
-Le Page Trophy) or digital image league competition (Quill Bisset Trophy) must not have been used in these competitions previously.
-The exception being the entry of a print that has been previously entered as a digital image/slide, or vice versa.
+Le Page Trophy) or digital image league competition (Quill Bisset Trophy) must not have been used in either of these competitions previously or be very similar to a current or previous image in either League.

 E. Images, negatives and transparencies used to produce work for any Club competition must have been exposed by the entrant.

-F. A member is not expected to vote for their own entry.
+F. A member is not to vote for their own entry.

 G. Digital images will be accepted in all competitions, providing that all images used are the original copyright of the author.